Amandeep2230/WebpageTracker-ChromeExtension-JS/README.md

 # WebpageTracker-ChromeExtension-JS

-Welcome to a lead tracking chrome extension developed using JavaScript and chrome's tab API.
+Welcome to the lead tracking chrome extension developed using JavaScript and chrome's tab API.

 In order to install the extension on your chrome browser follow the listed steps:
 1. Develop/clone the repo on your local machine.